Update effective: January 2024

 4.3 Monochrome Prints “Regular” will be a minimum of 15 x 10 cm (6″ x 4″) print size in either dimension.
 Prints can be mounted or loose.
 A Monochrome Print includes prints that have been toned in a single hue.
 It does not include a split-tone or a selective colour work.

-4.4 Monochrome Prints “Advanced” will be a minimum of 20 x 25 cm (8″ x 10″) print size in either dimension.
+4.4 Monochrome Prints “Advanced” will be a minimum of 20 x 25 cm (8″ x 10″) print size in either dimension or if square, be a minimum of 21 x 21 cm (8” x 8”).
 Prints must be presented in a 40 x 50 cm (16″ x 20″) mount.
 A Monochrome Print includes prints that have been toned in a single hue.
 It does not include a split-tone or a selective colour work.

 NOTE: Commercial matt cutting may produce a matt size fractionally less than 40cm x 50cm, these will be accepted.